OpenCTR/OpenCTR/README.rst

 :repository: `OpenCTR <https://github.com/OpenCTR/OpenCTR>`_
 :license: `GPL3 <http://www.gnu.org/licenses/gpl-3.0.html>`_
 :owner: `Alex Shaw <mailto:alex.shaw.as@gmail.com>`_
-:description: OpenCTR is a free and open-source, cross-platform SDK and Toolchain for developing homebrew for the Nintendo 3DS.
+:description: OpenCTR is a free, open-source, and cross-platform SDK for developing homebrew for the Nintendo 3DS.

 ===========
 Description
 ===========

-OpenCTR is a free and open-source, cross-platform SDK and Toolchain for developing homebrew for the Nintendo 3DS.
+OpenCTR is a free, open-source, and cross-platform SDK for developing homebrew for the Nintendo 3DS.

 This repository contains the build logic to create a working OpenCTR SDK.